-What Is Kaprekar’s Constant?
+What Is Kaprekar’s Constant

-- Arrange the Digits: Rearrange the digits to form the largest and smallest possible numbers:
+- Rearrange the Digits: Create the largest and smallest numbers from the digits:

 - Largest: 9554